fatinaminah/Aging-and-Labor-Market-using-Python/README.md

  **Total dependency population per working-age population rises**

-The decline in fertility rates and an aging population are driving a rise in Japan’s dependency ratio, which measures the proportion of dependents, those younger than 15 or older than 64, relative to the working-age population (15–64 years).
-A higher dependency ratio places an increasing burden on the workforce, as fewer individuals are available to support dependents.
-As the working-age population shrinks, labor force participation declines, impacting economic productivity.
+A rising dependency ratio, defined as the ratio between the dependents (those younger than 15 or older people aged 65+) and the working-age population (15–64 years-old) follows declining fertility rates together with the aging of the population in Japan.
+This puts a sizeable burden on the working population, given that very few people are left to help dependents with increasingly rising dependency ratios.
+As the working-age population becomes smaller, labor-force participation reduces, thus reducing economic productivity.

 Demographic dependency is categorized into:
-• Young dependency ratio: the number of individuals aged 0–14 relative to the working-age population.
+• Young dependency ratio = Number of individuals aged 0–14 as against the working-age population.
-• Old dependency ratio: the number of individuals aged 65 and older relative to the working-age population.
+• Old dependency ratio = Number of individuals aged 65 and above as against the working-age population.

-The total dependency ratio is the sum of both.
-In Japan, the child dependency ratio has consistently decreased, while the aged dependency ratio has been on the rise since the mid-1990s.
-This ongoing increase in the overall dependency ratio is anticipated to impose growing financial and social burdens on Japan’s working population.
+The total dependency ratio is simply adding the two.
+Within Japan, the child dependency ratio has been steadily declining, while the aged dependency ratio has seen growth since the mid-1990s.
+This persistent rise in the overall dependency ratio is likely to thrust increasing financial and social responsibilities onto the working populace in Japan.

 ![](https://miro.medium.com/v2/resize:fit:700/1*GbY208OY4avEHl50X0mdEw.png)